The NFL on NBC pregame show: The NFL on NBC (1995–1997)

 During NBC's last three years as the broadcast television home of the American Football Conference (from the 1995 to 1997 seasons), the pregame show was simply titled The NFL on NBC.
 The theme music by Randy Edelman was used for both the pregame show and the network's game coverage.

 In 1995, Joe Montana joined the program as an analyst, but left after just one season.
 Montana was subsequently replaced by Cris Collinsworth, who stayed on through the 1997 season.
 As previously mentioned, Mike Ditka left NBC following the 1996 season to become the head coach of the New Orleans Saints and was replaced by Sam Wyche.

 Football Night in America (2006–present)

-After NBC won the rights to the Sunday Night Football package from ESPN, effective with the 2006 season, the network launched the 80-minute pre-game Football Night in America, the only prime time pre-game show on a major broadcast network.
+After NBC won the rights to the Sunday Night Football package from ESPN, effective with the 2006 season, NBC launched the 80-minute pre-game Football Night in America, the only prime time pre-game show on a major broadcast network.
 The program was initially hosted by Bob Costas.